exmg/livery-iframe/README.md

 # livery-iframe

-Website for embedding a Livery player within another website.
+Website for embedding a Livery player within an iframe.